-4. Curriculum Design.
+Curriculum Design:

-The Trust's RSE programme is an integral part of its PSHCE education provision and will cover the content detailed in the DfE's statutory guidance in force at the time.
-The method and order of delivery has been tailored to be age appropriate for students.
+The Trust's RSE programme is an integral part of our whole its PSHCE education provision and will cover the suggested guidance published by the PSHCE Association.
+The method and order of delivery has been tailored to the needs of the learners, as well as the local context.